dream-num/univer/docs/NAMING_CONVENTION.md

 ### Resource key

-Resource keys should reuse the corresponding plugin's name.
+Resource key should be identical to the corresponding plugin's name.

 ## Commands